jmcerrejon/misapuntesde/src/2024/06/keep_your_macos_updated_with_these_free_apps.md

 It's a fast *GUI* for *Homebrew* apps!

-In the past, I used to update my apps with the terminal, but with *Cork*, I can do it with a single click (even when I love the *Terminal*)
+In the past, I used to update my apps with the terminal, but with *Cork*, I can do it with a single click (even when I love the *Terminal*).

 It's a paid app, but you have the chance to compile and use it for free.
 It has many other features to handle visually your *Homebrew* apps: search, fix, install, uninstall,...

-It's just works & It's a great tool to keep your apps updated. **Dot.**
+It just works & It's a great tool to keep your apps updated. **Dot.**

 Link: [github.com > Cork](https://github.com/buresdv/Cork)